awsdocs/amazon-s3-developer-guide/doc_source/WebsiteAccessPermissionsReqd.md

-# Setting Permissions for Website Access<a name="WebsiteAccessPermissionsReqd"></a>
+# Setting permissions for website access<a name="WebsiteAccessPermissionsReqd"></a>

-When you configure a bucket as a website, you must grant public read access to the bucket so that people can access the website\.
-To make your bucket publicly readable, you must disable block public access settings for the bucket and write a bucket policy\.
+When you configure a bucket as a static website, if you want your website to be public, you can grant public read access\.
+To make your bucket publicly readable, you must disable block public access settings for the bucket and write a bucket policy that grants public read access\.
 If your bucket contains objects that are not owned by the bucket owner, you might also need to add an object access control list \(ACL\) that grants everyone read access\.

 **Note**
 On the website endpoint, if a user requests an object that doesn't exist, Amazon S3 returns HTTP response code `404 (Not Found)`\.
 If the object exists but you haven't granted read permission on it, the website endpoint returns HTTP response code `403 (Access Denied)`\.
 The user can use the response code to infer whether a specific object exists\.
 If you don't want this behavior, you should not enable website support for your bucket\.

-## Step 1: Edit Block Public Access Settings<a name="block-public-access-static-site"></a>
+## Step 1: Edit block public access settings<a name="block-public-access-static-site"></a>

 If you want to configure an existing bucket as a static website that has public access, you must edit block public access settings for that bucket\.
 You may also have to edit your account\-level block public access settings\.
 Amazon S3 applies the most restrictive combination of the bucket\-level and account\-level block public access settings\.

 For example, if you allow public access for a bucket but block all public access at the account level, Amazon S3 will continue to block public access to the bucket\.
 In this scenario, you would have to edit your bucket\-level and account\-level block public access settings\.
-For more information, see [Using Amazon S3 Block Public Access](access-control-block-public-access.md)\.
+For more information, see [Using Amazon S3 block public access](access-control-block-public-access.md)\.

 By default, Amazon S3 blocks public access to your account and buckets\.
 If you want to use a bucket to host a static website, you can use these steps to edit your block public access settings\.